Holographic EoS Code — C++ Version

 • [5] R. G. Cai, S. He, L. Li and Y. X. Wang, ``Probing QCD critical point and induced gravitational wave by black hole physics,’’ arXiv:2201.02004 [hep-th]

-5. Output files
+Output

-5.1 Yaml output file
+YAML output file

-The user can name this file in the yaml node “yaml_output_file” of the input file.
+The user can name this file in the YAML node “yaml_output_file” of the input file.
 This file is stored in the repo home directory and shows info of the format of the output files.

-5.2 EoS output files
+EoS output files

 The user can specify the folder name where they want to store the EoS output files in the yaml node “output_path” of the input file.
+By default, the folder is named “output”.

 Inside the folder, there are several different output files.